awsdocs/iam-user-guide/doc_source/id_roles_providers_oidc_manual.md

    + [Login with Amazon Developer Center](https://login.amazon.com/)
    + [Add Facebook Login to Your App or Website](https://developers.facebook.com/docs/facebook-login/v2.1) on the Facebook developers site\.
    + [Using OAuth 2\.0 for Login \(OpenID Connect\)](https://developers.google.com/accounts/docs/OAuth2Login) on the Google developers site\.
-**Note**
+**Important**
-Although Amazon Cognito and Google are based on OIDC technology, you don't have to create an IAM identity provider entity to use them\.
-Support for Amazon Cognito and Google are built\-in to AWS\.
+If you are using an OIDC identity provider from Google, Facebook, or Amazon Cognito, don't create a separate IAM identity provider in the AWS Management Console\.
+These OIDC identity providers are already built\-in to AWS and are available for your use\.
+Skip the following step and move directly to creating new roles using your identity provider\.

-1. If you use an IdP that is compatible with OIDC, then create an IAM identity provider entity for it\.
+1. If you use an IdP other than Google, Facebook or Amazon Cognito that is compatible with OIDC, then create an IAM identity provider entity for it\.

 1. In IAM, [create one or more roles](id_roles_create_for-idp.md)\.
 For each role, define who can assume the role \(the trust policy\) and what permissions the app's users are to have \(the permissions policy\)\.
 Typically, you create one role for each IdP that an app supports\.
 For example, you might create a role that is assumed by an app when the user signs in through Login with Amazon, a second role for the same app where the user signs in through Facebook, and a third role for the app where the user signs in through Google\.
 For the trust relationship, specify the IdP \(like Amazon\.com\) as the `Principal` \(the trusted entity\), and include a `Condition` that matches the IdP assigned app ID\.
 Examples of roles for different providers are described in [Creating a role for a third\-party Identity Provider \(federation\)](id_roles_create_for-idp.md)\.